scraly/gophersay/README.md

 # gophersay

-Welcome in GopherSay
+Welcome in GopherSay!
-GopherSay is like Coway program
+GopherSay is inspired by Cowsay program.
-That allow you to display a message say by a cute random Gopher
+GopherSay allow you to display a message said by a cute random Gopher.

 ## Install

-You need to put the `gophersay` in your PATH, like this:
+You need to put the `gophersay` in your **PATH**, like this:

 ```
 $ cp gophersay.sh /usr/local/bin/gophersay